Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Introduction

 \section{Introduction}

 The {\em holographic scaling\/} of the Bekenstein-Hawking black hole entropy~\cite{Bekenstein_entropy}:

 i.e., its proportionality with the area ${\mathcal A}$ of the event horizon, is one of the central results of contemporary theoretical physics and a litmus test for quantum theories of gravity~\cite{BH-thermo_reviews}.
-In essence, its apparent universality suggests that the horizon encodes information at the quantum level~\cite{thooft:85,BH-thermo_reviews,Frolov-Fursaev} (in the form of a holographic principle~\cite{holographic}).
+In essence, the apparent universality of the {\em area law\/} suggests that the horizon encodes information at the quantum level~\cite{thooft:85,BH-thermo_reviews,Frolov-Fursaev} (in the form of a holographic principle~\cite{holographic}).

 In the search for patterns that may elucidate this intriguing property, several lines of research have focused on the existence of a near-horizon conformal symmetry~\cite{strominger:98,gov:BH_states,gupta:BH} as a ubiquitous property of black hole thermodynamics.
 Most remarkably, in Refs.~\cite{carlip:near_horizon,solodukhin:99}, the thermodynamics is explicitly connected with the underlying near-horizon conformal field theory through the Cardy formula.
-Alternatively, within a general framework inspired by the brick-wall model~\cite{thooft:85}, conformal quantum mechanics (CQM) has been directly linked with the thermodynamic properties~\cite{BH_thermo_CQM,semiclassical_BH_thermo} by considering a field ($D \geq 4$)
+Alternatively, within a general framework inspired by the brick-wall model~\cite{thooft:85}, conformal quantum mechanics (CQM) has been directly linked with the thermodynamic properties~\cite{BH_thermo_CQM,semiclassical_BH_thermo} by considering a scalar field ($D \geq 4$)

+in a given gravitational background.
+Admittedly, in the form derived from the action~(\ref{eq:scalar_action}), it only yields the {\em scalar field contribution\/} to the entropy of the black hole, though extensions to higher-spin fields are in progress\footnote{The spin-1/2 case shows similar features; its limiting partition function in spherical coordinates is discussed in Ref.~\cite{PI-fermion_equivalence}.}.
+In addition and most importantly, a complete understanding of the predominant role of CQM in the determination of the thermodynamic properties of black holes has not yet been fully achieved, especially {\em vis-\`{a}-vis\/} the physical and geometric meaning of the underlying conformal symmetry.
+It should be noticed that semiclassical methods, based on quantum fields in the black hole background, include both the brick wall approach or thermal atmosphere proposal, and the entanglement entropy approach~\cite{Kabat-Strassler_entanglement,renormalized-entanglement_Cooperman-Luty}.
+Moreover, the brick wall and entanglement entropies are essentially equivalent~\footnote{This issue is addressed, for example, in the review papers of Refs.~\cite{BH-thermo_reviews}, \cite{Frolov-Fursaev}, and \cite{Soludukhin_entanglement}.}.